6 Elements for good Safety Management (HSE-MS)

 At this point, we will be considering the six (6) elements for good safety management:

-The Health and Safety policy detects the direction of the organization with regards to Health and Safety.
-It states what the organization Health and safety objectives and put machinery in place to achieve those objectives.
+The Health and Safety policy detects the direction of the organization about Health and Safety.
+It states what the organization’s Health and safety objectives are and puts machinery in place to achieve those objectives.

 The Health and safety policy is divided into 3 parts:

-• Organizing: This involves the sharing of Health and Safety role among members across all hierarchy.
+This involves the sharing of Health and Safety roles among members across all hierarchies.
 Responsible persons must be made to be aware of their responsibilities and also held accountable for failures.

-This section helps set clear responsibilities and line of communication to everyone in the organization.
+This section helps set clear responsibilities and lines of communication for everyone in the organization.
 The responsibilities must be clear.
-Responsibilities should be spread through all the ranks, like the Directors, Senior Managers, Supervisors, Health and Safety Representatives, Specialists (Occupational nurses, Environmentalist, Fire fighters, etc), first aiders, employees, etc.
+Responsibilities should be spread through all the ranks, like the Directors, Senior Managers, Supervisors, Health and Safety Representatives, Specialists (Occupational nurses, environmentalists, Firefighters, etc), first aiders, employees, etc.

 In some Health Safety and Environment Management systems, planning is separated from implementation.
 However, be it merged or separated, the important aspect is that they are very important elements of the Health Safety and Environment Management System.

-Planning involve the process where ideas are given, decisions made and resources allotted to ensure the achievement of the Health and Safety objectives stipulated in the Health and safety policy.
+Planning involves the process where ideas are given, decisions made and resources allotted to ensure the achievement of the Health and Safety objectives stipulated in the Health and safety policy.

-This planning phase should produce a system that can detect unsafe acts and conditions, hazards, risks, failures which could cause accidents, injury and loss; with controls and recovery measures.
+This planning phase should produce a system that can detect unsafe acts and conditions, hazards, risks, and failures that could cause accidents, injury and loss; with controls and recovery measures.

 Before planning can be prospective, it has to take into consideration the current state of the Health and safety system, before proposing what needs to be achieved.
-This will require carrying out risk assessment on the entire project to detect loop holes in the current system.
+This will require carrying out a risk assessment on the entire project to detect loopholes in the current system.

-After a successful planning phase, all the structures on paper has to be fully implemented if the objectives of the Health and safety policy is to be met.
+After a successful planning phase, all the structures on paper have to be fully implemented if the objectives of the Health and safety policy are to be met.

-Measuring performance involves assessing how well the controls put in place has been able to improve Health and safety at work.
+Measuring performance involves assessing how well the controls put in place have been able to improve Health and safety at work.

 Reviewing Performance involves comparing the Health and safety achievements to the set objectives.